St. Ann, Missouri: Business

 Northwest Plaza, the largest enclosed shopping mall in Missouri, was located in St. Ann.
 However, the mall was closed in October 2010.
 At its peak, the mall contained 9 anchor stores and 210 smaller stores.
 Northwest Plaza was mostly demolished in 2013 to make way for the Crossings at Northwest a mixed-use retail and office project.
 Menard's Home Improvement Stores opened a 150,000SF store in August 2015, their 4th store in the St. Louis Metro Area at the Crossings.

-Charter Communications leased 135,000SF of an old Macy's Department Store and renovated it into a call/technology center that wemploys over a 1,000 employees.
+Charter Communications leased 135,000SF of an old Macy's Department Store and renovated it into a call/technology center that employs over a 1,000 employees.
 Save-a-Lot Corporation maintains its corporate headquarters at the Crossings at Northwest.

 City Services

-Parks & Recreation - The City maintains a 50,000 SF Community Center, 34-par, 9-hole golf course on 55 acre The city's six parks are Tiemeyer, Livingston & Wright, Buder, St. Ann, Schafer and Mary Ridge.
-The City is currently building a multi-million outdoor state-of-the-art outdoor Aquatic Center in Tiemeyer Park to replace a pool that was bult in 1988.
+Parks & Recreation - The city maintains a 50,000 SF Community Center, 34-par, 9-hole golf course on 55 acre The city's six parks are Tiemeyer, Livingston & Wright, Buder, St. Ann, Schafer and Mary Ridge.
+The city is currently building a multi-million dollar outdoor state-of-the-art outdoor Aquatic Center in Tiemeyer Park to replace a pool that was built in 1988.

-Public Services - The City's Public Services Department consists of the Building & Zoning Divisions and Street Maintenance.
+Public Services - The city's Public Services Department consists of the Building & Zoning Divisions and Street Maintenance.
 The Street Maintenance Division oversees 42 miles of City maintained streets and administers an annual street maintenance capital improvement program with an annual budget of over $1,000,000.